-Distributed Control in F Power Grids
+Distributed Control in Power Grids

 Study Program Mechatronics

 Study level and Master, 2 nd semester

-semester ividster, 2 Serifester
+semester

-Semester

 ECTS Credits 3 ECTS Credits

-Hours per week / 2 / 30
+Hours per week / 2/30

 total contact hours

 Total hours of study 90

-Type/Teaching Lecture, use of specific software and project
+Type/Teaching Method Lecture, use of specific software and project

-Method

 Language of English

 instruction

 Frequency Every Semester

 Course Prof. DrIng.
 Debora Coll-Mayor, Prof. DrIng.
 Antonio Notholt

 Coordinator/Instructor E-Mail:

 Debora.coll-mayor@reutlingen-university.de

-Antonio.Notholt@Reutlingen-University.DE
+Antonio.Notholt@Reutlingen-University.DF

 Restrictions None

 Prerequisites: Knowledge of Energy markets and energy economy

 Course learning The students know the basics of Blockchain based Technologies;

-objectives: The students learn about the regulatory framework of these new
+objectives: The students learn about the regulatory framework of these new technologies

-technologies

 The students can develop simple use cases using blockchain based solutions

-The students can develop new business cases based on those solutions The students leave about basis and pour tenderalise in transactive control.
+The students can develop new business cases based on those solutions

-Contents: The students learn about basics and new tendencies in transactive control Distributed leaders technologies:
+Contonto The students learn about basics and new tendencies in transactive control

-Contents.
-Distributed ledger technologies; Use of cryptocurrencies in the energy economy;
+Contents: Distributed ledger technologies; Use of cryptocurrencies in the energy economy;

-Smart contracts and distributed registers;
+Smart contracts and distributed registers:

-- Analysis of new System Use Cases;
+Analysis of new System Use Cases;

 Analysis of new Business Use Cases;

 Standardisation and regulatory barriers;

-A step forward: The concept of transactive control.
+Toxtbooks A step forward: The concept of transactive control.
+The literature will be given during the lecture.

-Textbooks: The literature will be given during the lecture.
+The interature will be given during the lecture.

 Assessment Graded: project

 Software-System Architecture

 Study Program Mechatronics

 Study level and Master, 2nd Semester

-semester Master, 2nd Semester
+semester

 ECTS Credits 3

-Hours per week / 2/30
+Hours per week / 2 / 30

-total contact hours
+total contact hours 2,00

 Total hours of study 90

+50

 Type/Teaching Method Lecture

 Language of instruction English

 Frequency Every Semester

 Course Prof. DrIng.
 Jens Weiland,

 Coordinator/Instructor Jens.Weiland@Reutlingen-University.de

 Restrictions Only taught in English if demanded by 3 international students at the minimum

 Prerequisites:

-Course learning objectives: In the area of technical software systems different "quasi" standards have been established within the last years.
-In the automobile industrie specifications for the Classic and Adaptive AUTOSAR-platform have been developed; within robotics the specification and implementation of the Robot Operating System (ROS) are available.
-These embedded platforms are based on different software architectural concepts.
-Within this course students learn architectural and middleware concepts of these common state-of-the-art software system architectures.
-At the end of the module students Professional expertise - know the structure and behavior of these architectures - are able to apply selected architectural and middleware concepts for realizing embedded software system architectures Methodological expertise - know the methodologies to develop embedded systems based on "Classic and Adaptive AUTOSAR" as well as the Robot Operating System (ROS) and how to apply these methodologies - are able to trade against pros and cons of alternatives in developing software solutions based on the discussed embedded software system architectures
+Course learning In the area of technical software systems different "quasi" standards have been

+objectives: established within the last years.
+In the automobile industrie specifications for the

+Classic and Adaptive AUTOSAR-platform have been developed; within

+robotics the specification and implementation of the Robot Operating System

+(ROS) are available.
+These embedded platforms are based on different software

+Within this course students learn architectural and middleware concepts of these

+common state-of-the-art software system architectures.
+At the end of the module

+students

+Professional expertise

+- know the structure and behavior of these architectures

+are able to apply selected architectural and middleware concepts for realizing ambedded software system

+architectures

+Methodological expertise

+- know the methodologies to develop embedded systems based on "Classic and

+Adaptive AUTOSAR" as well as

+the Robot Operating System (ROS) and how to apply these methodologies

+- are able to trade against pros and cons of alternatives in developing software

+solutions based on the discussed

 Contents: - Overview of relevant process models, software development phases and

-programming
+Contents. programming